Find out what being a charity trustee involves, if you can claim expenses and where to get help and advice.

 - committee members

-Whatever title they have in a particular charity, trustees are the people who lead the charity and decide how it is run.
+Whatever they are called, trustees are the people who lead the charity and decide how it is run.
 Being a trustee means making decisions that will impact on people’s lives.
 Depending on what the charity does, you will be making a difference to your local community or to society as a whole.

 Trustees use their skills and experience to support their charities, helping them achieve their aims.
-Trustees also often learn new skills and develop into new areas during their time on the board.
+Trustees also often learn new skills during their time on the board.

 Most trustees don’t get paid for their role, but you can claim reasonable expenses as a trustee - see Payments to trustees: what the rules are.